coreyja/coreyja.com/blog/introducing-bytes/index.md

 I don’t want to spoil too much about this puzzle, you’ll just have to play it for yourself!

-You can try your Bug Hunting skills on this first challenge here: TODO ADD LINK And after you’ve given it your best shot, check out the Leaderboard to see how others have done!
+You can try your Bug Hunting skills on this first challenge here: <https://coreyja.com/bytes/level-0-0>
+And after you’ve given it your best shot, check out the Leaderboard to see how others have done!

 ## Plans for “Bytes”